SN 2005cs

 SN 2005cs was a supernova in the spiral galaxy M51, known as the Whirlpool Galaxy.
-It was a type II-P core-collapse supernova, discovered June 28, 2005 by Wolfgang Kloehr, a German amateur astronomer.
+It was a Type II-P core-collapse supernova, discovered June 28, 2005 by Wolfgang Kloehr, a German amateur astronomer.
 The event was positioned at an offset of 15 arcsecond west and 78 arcsecond south of the galactic nucleus of M51.
 Based on the data, the explosion was inferred to occur 2.8 days before discovery.
-It was considered under-luminous for a supernova of its type, releasing an estimated 3×10^50 erg in energy.
+It was considered under-luminous for a supernova of its type, releasing an estimated 3×10^50 erg (unit)|erg in energy.

 The progenitor star was identified from a Hubble Space Telescope image taken January 20–21, 2005.
 It was a red supergiant with a spectral type in the mid-K to late-M type range and an estimated initial (ZAMS) mass of 9±3 Solar mass.
 A higher mass star enshrouded in a cocoon of dust has been ruled out.